Skip to main content

 H5N1 avian influenza (bird flu) refers to the disease caused by infection with avian influenza Type A viruses.
 These viruses naturally spread among wild aquatic birds worldwide and can infect domestic poultry and other bird and animal species.
 Bird flu viruses do not normally infect humans.
 However, sporadic human infections with bird flu viruses have occurred.

 H5N1 bird flu is widespread in wild birds worldwide and is causing outbreaks in poultry, dairy cows, and occasionally other mammals.
-A multi-state outbreak of H5N1 in dairy cows was first reported in March, 2024.
-The U.S. Department of Agriculture has confirmed H5N1 in dairy herds in nine states as of May 2024.
+A multi-state outbreak of H5N1 in dairy cows was first reported in March 2024.
+The U.S. Department of Agriculture has confirmed H5N1 in dairy herds in 15 states as of November 2024.
 This is the first time these bird flu viruses were found in cattle.

 While the current public health risk is low, the Centers for Disease Control and Prevention is watching the situation carefully and working with states to monitor people with animal exposure.